Legal Defense For Charges Of Prescription Drug Trafficking

 At any point along the way, a tip-off or a drug bust may result in serious criminal charges, a conviction and a criminal record.
 A drug trafficking arrest is a serious legal challenge that demands a highly experienced criminal defense attorney.

-If you or someone you know was arrested on allegations of prescription drug trafficking, call our Portage office at 269-216-4573.
+If you or someone you know was arrested on allegations of prescription drug trafficking, call our office at 269-216-4573.
 You may also email us to set up a free, no-obligation consultation.
-Our drug crime defense law practice serves people in Kalamazoo, Portage, Battle Creek and surrounding counties of southwestern Michigan.
+Our drug crime defense law practice serves people throughout southwest Michigan.